Submitty/submitty.github.io/_docs/instructor/assignment_configuration/configuration_path.md

 etc.
 ```

-The path or paths that are relevant to a course can be set from the
+The path (or paths) to the location of these autograding configurations can be set from the
-Course Settings Page, by specifying the Course Autograding Config
+"Course Settings" Page, by specifying the "Course Autograding Config
-Directory.
+Directory".
 To include multiple paths, separate the desired paths with
 commas within the text box.

-The directories will be searched for
+The specified directories will be searched for
 folders containing a file named 'config.json'.
 Folders that are
-found will be displayed in the dropdown menu, as well as warnings if
+found will be displayed in the dropdown menu (prefixed by "DIRECTORY"), as well as warnings if
 an error is encountered while searching the directory.

 ![](/images/config_repo_box.png)